 The trouble is that by these words and by this language, all things are interpreted in terms of a metaphysical, or at least methodological, naturalism or materialism.

-They are taught to "lean into life" (Mark Searle) and well trained to live in a world in which the reality of God is essentially excluded from the concrete business of daily life.
-12 It is a "conversation" of practical atheism that constitutes the "plausibility structures" and dominant "paradigms" of their lives.
-How easy it is to adopt the taken-for-granted assumptions about reality conveyed by our leading cultural institutions such that we don't realize either their falsehood or the power they have to disorder our loves and our lives!
-13
+They are taught to "lean into life" (Mark Searle) and well trained to live in a world in which the reality of God is essentially excluded from the concrete business of daily life.13

+It is a "conversation" of practical atheism that constitutes the "plausibility structures" and dominant "paradigms" of their lives.

+How easy it is to adopt the taken-for-granted assumptions about reality conveyed by our leading cultural institutions such that we don't realize either their falsehood or the power they have to disorder our loves and our lives!14

-The second means by which the educational environment of contemporary culture impacts students is through liturgy (which I am using here in a non-technical way to refer to the regular rhythms, routines, rituals, etc. of academic life).
+The second means by which the educational environment of contemporary culture impacts students is through liturgy (which I am using here in a non-technical way to refer to the regular rhythms, routines, rituals, etc. of daily life).

 The "academy" of the culture, grounded in its own particular language and meanings, fosters various habits, practices, patterns of behavior or rituals of formation that confer a particular identity upon students and transforms them into certain kinds of persons.

-Just as the formal or informal liturgies of a church at worship are designed to make disciples of Jesus Christ, so too the culture, in its role as SimEducator, generates liturgy-like activities of its own in order to shape its denizens into its own image and conform them to the non-transcendent or secular spirit of the age.
-Liturgical formation is a fact of human experience, and the liturgical practices that our culture as educator fosters, though they are unconsciously performed and never regarded as such, are at work, shaping consciousness and behavior, and in particular, the outlook and actions of students about whom we are specifically concerned.
+Just as the formal or informal liturgies of a church at worship are designed to make disciples of Jesus Christ, so too the culture, in its role as SimEducator, generates liturgy-like activities of its own in order to shape its denizens into its own image and conform them to the non-transcendent spirit of a thoroughgoing secular age.

+Liturgical formation is a fact of human experience, and the liturgical practices that our culture as educator fosters, though they are unconsciously performed and never named as such, are at work, shaping consciousness and behavior, and in particular, the outlook and actions of students about whom we are specifically concerned.

+Third, our culture's languages and liturgies leads to a very important outcome or consequence.
+Indeed, the disguised, education of contemporary, media-driven culture is a kind of paideia or training or formation that will determine who students are and the kinds of lives they will live, and the legacies they will leave behind in the world for better or for worse.

-Craig Gay, The Way of the (Modern) World; or, Why It's Tempting to Live as If God Doesn't Exist, foreword J. I. Packer (Grand Rapids: Eerdmans, 1998), p.
+13 Craig Gay, The Way of the (Modern) World; or, Why It's Tempting to Live as If God Doesn't Exist, foreword J. I. Packer (Grand Rapids: Eerdmans, 1998), p.
 4.

-&lt;sup>13 A gloss on a line from an address given by Ken Myers, "Christian Education and Renewing of the Mind, and Counter-Cultural Discipleship," Fort Worth, Texas, October 14, 2005, p.
+14 A gloss on a line from an address given by Ken Myers, "Christian Education and Renewing of the Mind, and Counter-Cultural Discipleship," Fort Worth, Texas, October 14, 2005, p.
 4.